 Career possibilities include:

 Experiential learning is a process through which students develop knowledge, skills and values from direct experiences outside a traditional academic setting.
-The Department of Physics and Earth Sciences provides students with opportunities to gain valuable experience in their fields through service learning, community outreach, and internship programs.
+The Department of Physics and Environmental Science provides students with opportunities to gain valuable experience in their fields through service learning, community outreach, and internship programs.

-Students can participate in the Fiesta of Physics and Earth Sciences Extravaganza, which brings science and technology to elementary school students.
+Students can participate in the Fiesta of Physics and Environmental Science Extravaganza, which brings science and technology to elementary school students.

 Through the Society of Physics Students, students can participate in numerous community service events such as Habitat for Humanity, Can Roll for the San Antonio Food Bank, community clean-up programs such as Basura Bash and more.
 Many students also participate in summer research programs at major institutions all over the world.